uncloud-registry/StorageBeat/er-post.md

 ## What now?

 * For teams that build or want to build with off-chain storage — what do you need to know?
 What's missing?
-What resources have you used?
+What resources have you used to gather information?
-* For teams building decentralised storage systems — let's work together to further refine these metrics, develop measurement methodologies, and forge a common language!
+* For teams building decentralised storage systems — let's work together to further refine these metrics, develop measurement methodologies, and forge a common language.
 * What we'd like to see: more hybrid models!
 Centralised cloud services that provide storage proofs!
 Decentralised platforms with an availability SLA and (something approaching) strong consistency for mutable data!

 * Further research topics:
-  * Research ways to measure provider *diversity* through clustering, deanonymisation, and geolocation techniques.
+  * Research ways to measure provider *diversity* through clustering and geolocation techniques.
 Encourage larger scale operators to voluntarily declare their addresses in the name of transparency.
-  * Develop durability model and systematic measurements of durability on decentralised systems for which it makes sense.
+  * Develop durability model and carry out systematic measurements of durability on decentralised systems for which it makes sense.
   * More work is needed on consistency and privacy, which we have barely addressed!
 If you are an expert in one of these fields, please reach out so we can work together to enhance our models.